In general, all schools have the same management structure i.e. they have a patron, board of management and a principal teacher.

 Examples include:

-The Department of Education provides funding and additional supports to primary and post-primary schools through per capita and other grant schemes.
+The Department of Education provides funding and additional supports to schools through per capita and other grant schemes.
 For more information see: Schools Financial Section

 Teacher allocations are approved annually in accordance with established rules based on recognised pupil enrolment.